-Matthew Whiteman – Lead vocals
+Matthew Whiteman – Vocals

 Andrew Whiteman – Guitars

-Matt Guerin – Drums
+Glendon Crain – Drums

 Colorado quartet Red Tide Rising have a point to prove and with their latest release, Voices, that point comes across loud and clear.
 Tired of being the bridesmaid, the band has decided that all attention needs to be directed towards themselves and delivering a five song piece de resistance as a whole, rather than only trying to focus on “hits.”

 While the quartet’s last release, the Billboard charting, ’The Rising,’ broke new ground for the band, it’s the bone crushing ugliness of the real world that comes to light on Voices and takes the quartet to a whole new level.
 “Voices consists of the best music we have created as a band,” says front man Matthew Whiteman, an air of certainty about him.
 “We did so many different things in the studio that altered the RTR sound this time around.
 One of them was the vocal effects, we were able to capture a very heavy machine like vocal tone that adds another layer to the sound.”